 As utility companies work to restore power, the whole grid becomes unstable.
 And that leads to power surges, which can destroy electronics.
-So unplug and switch off everything in your home.
+So unplug and switch off everything in your home during a blackout.
 Leave one light on so you’ll know when the power is restored.

 Solar landscape lights provide hours of low-level lighting, so you can spare your flashlight batteries for tasks that require more light.
 And unlike candles, they won’t burn down your house.
-Don’t forget to set your landscape lights outside to recharge during the day.
+Don’t forget to set your landscape lights outside to recharge during the day during a blackout.

 Carbon monoxide is a colorless, odorless gas produced whenever anything burns—and it often sickens or kills people during power outages.
 Don’t run generators or grills inside garages or outside near open windows.
 Make sure your carbon monoxide detector is working, and replace the batteries if needed.

-In most freezers, food will stay frozen for one to three days and below 40 degrees F for another couple of days.
+In most freezers, food will stay frozen for one to three days and below 40 degrees F for another couple of days, which is helpful during a blackout.
 As a reminder, tape a “do not open” sign to the door.

-Even with a dead opener, you can still open and close the garage door.
+Even with a dead opener during a blackout, you can still open and close the garage door.
 You’ll find a rope or cord hanging from the arm that connects the door to the opener rail.
 With the door in the closed position, yank that cord to disconnect the door from the opener and you’ll be able to raise or lower the door by hand.

 Your furnace won’t work when the power goes out, but your water heater might (if it’s a gas model without power venting).
 Fill sinks and tubs with hot water and then drain them when the water reaches room temperature.
 This may not keep your home comfortable, but it may make it bearable.

-When it’s time to recharge your phone or tablet, don’t forget your car.
+When it’s time to recharge your phone or tablet in a a blackout, don’t forget your car.
 The battery holds plenty of power to charge mobile devices.